tundra/picasso/vagrant/windows/basebox.md

  16. Install the free visual C++ express (typically 2010).
 A good place to look for it is [here](http://www.visualstudio.com/downloads/download-visual-studio-vs).
 You may have to install chrome to be able to download it from the website (wut?!?).

+ 17. On 64-bit install the 64-bit SDK, for windows 7 it comes with the [windows sdk](http://www.microsoft.com/en-us/download/details.aspx?id=8279).
+For 32-bit all the stuff you need comes with visual c++ out of the box.

  17. Install [git](http://git-scm.com/download/win).
 Use `Run Git from the Windows Command Prompt` and use the recommended line ending style.

  18. Install [java](https://www.java.com/en/download/).
 Remember to not install the bundled malware.